Oxford contact police over alleged headbutt during half-time at Sunderland, says manager Karl Robinson

 "My goalkeeper, he was headbutted at half-time, there was a massive brawl in there.
 I think there was just handbags.
 I walked in at half-time, quite calm.
 I was calm for large parts of the game."

-Johnson suggested there was more trouble at the end of the game, and it remains to be seen what referee Trevor Kettle includes in his report.
+Johnson suggested there was more trouble at the end of the game, and it remains to be seen what referee Trevor Kettle includes in his match report.
+The FA is awaiting Kettle's report before deciding what, if any, action will be taken.

 The Sunderland boss said: "Genuinely, I didn't see what happened at half-time.
 I was in the toilet, waiting for the boys in the dressing room wondering where everybody was.